1st April 1990

 During a long car ride following a visit to a mechanical engineering company in Germany, he comes up with the idea to build a mineral epoxy tombstone.

-We want to speed up reclamping: modular clamping systems must be easy to handle.
-This is implemented with a patent for the PowerCLAMP family of products!
+We want to speed up reclamping: modular workholding systems must be easy to handle.
+This is implemented with a patent for the powerCLAMP family of products!

 The first steel epoxy mineral tombstones are built.